 Today, every successful platform for mobile, desktop, gaming, and even cloud computing must provide these features or risk failing in the marketplace.
 And increased competition amongst platforms has provided an unprecedented avenue for entrepreneurship.
-DMCH indicates at numerous points in the final report that it shares the App Association's appreciation of the value new digital platforms provide.

-5 https://actonline.org/global-appcon22-competition-and-privacy/.
+4 https://actonline.org/global-appcon22-competition-and-privacy/.